jennyc8842/sep11-freedom-project/entries/entry02.md

 So, the <b>most promising solution</b> is to make a program that allows the user to choose the music to listen to from a list, or let the program randomly shuffle the list of music for the user to listen to, while the timer is on for however long they want it to be.

-For the next stage of the Engineering Design Process, I plan to be on stage 5, <b>creating a prototype</b> similar to the idea above on EarSketch and then uploading the music I made on a repl and Github.
-I would start to code on my repl and Github to make a timer and allow the user to choose the music they want to listen to from a list and have an option for users to shuffle the music list.
+For the next stage of the Engineering Design Process, I plan to be on stage 5, <b>creating a prototype</b> similar to the idea above on EarSketch and then uploading the music on repl.it and GitHub.
+I would start to code on my repl and GitHub to make a timer and allow the user to choose the music they want to listen to from a list and have an option for users to shuffle the music list.

 ## Knowledge